Okta (NASDAQ:OKTA) Price Target Raised to $300.00

-Okta (NASDAQ:OKTA) had its price objective upped by equities research analysts at The Goldman Sachs Group from $290.00 to $300.00 in a research note issued to investors on Thursday, The Fly reports.
-The brokerage currently has a “buy” rating on the stock.
-The Goldman Sachs Group’s target price points to a potential upside of 10.95% from the company’s previous close.
+Okta (NASDAQ:OKTA) had its target price hoisted by Truist from $260.00 to $300.00 in a research report report published on Thursday, The Fly reports.
+They currently have a buy rating on the stock.

 OKTA has been the subject of a number of other research reports.
-Raymond James upgraded Okta from an “outperform” rating to a “strong-buy” rating and raised their target price for the stock from $300.00 to $310.00 in a research note on Wednesday, August 25th.
-Berenberg Bank raised their target price on Okta from $290.00 to $310.00 and gave the stock a “buy” rating in a research note on Thursday.
-BMO Capital Markets raised their target price on Okta from $265.00 to $293.00 and gave the stock an “outperform” rating in a research note on Thursday.
-KeyCorp raised their target price on Okta from $300.00 to $310.00 and gave the stock an “overweight” rating in a research note on Thursday, July 22nd.
-Finally, Stifel Nicolaus lifted their price objective on Okta from $260.00 to $270.00 and gave the company a “hold” rating in a research note on Thursday.
+BMO Capital Markets increased their price target on Okta from $265.00 to $293.00 and gave the company an outperform rating in a research report on Thursday.
+Stifel Nicolaus increased their price target on Okta from $260.00 to $270.00 and gave the company a hold rating in a research report on Thursday.
 They noted that the move was a valuation call.
-One research analyst has rated the stock with a sell rating, seven have given a hold rating, eighteen have issued a buy rating and one has assigned a strong buy rating to the stock.
-According to data from MarketBeat.com, Okta has a consensus rating of “Buy” and an average price target of $289.67.
+Needham & Company LLC upgraded Okta from a hold rating to a buy rating and set a $320.00 price target for the company in a research report on Thursday.
+They noted that the move was a valuation call.
+Zacks Investment Research lowered Okta from a hold rating to a sell rating in a research report on Wednesday, May 5th.
+Finally, Summit Insights increased their price target on Okta from $275.00 to $300.00 and gave the company a buy rating in a research report on Thursday.
+One investment analyst has rated the stock with a sell rating, seven have assigned a hold rating, eighteen have assigned a buy rating and one has assigned a strong buy rating to the company’s stock.
+According to data from MarketBeat, the stock has a consensus rating of Buy and an average price target of $289.67.

-In other Okta news, CAO Christopher K. Kramer sold 3,333 shares of the firm’s stock in a transaction that occurred on Tuesday, June 15th.
-The shares were sold at an average price of $227.03, for a total value of $756,690.99.
-Following the transaction, the chief accounting officer now directly owns 11,806 shares of the company’s stock, valued at approximately $2,680,316.18.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
+In related news, insider Brett Tighe sold 1,288 shares of the firm’s stock in a transaction that occurred on Wednesday, June 16th.
+The stock was sold at an average price of $223.37, for a total value of $287,700.56.
+Following the transaction, the insider now directly owns 18,687 shares of the company’s stock, valued at approximately $4,174,115.19.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
 Also, Director Benjamin A. Horowitz sold 80,000 shares of the firm’s stock in a transaction that occurred on Tuesday, July 6th.
-The stock was sold at an average price of $247.94, for a total transaction of $19,835,200.00.
+The shares were sold at an average price of $247.94, for a total value of $19,835,200.00.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders sold 177,303 shares of company stock worth $43,613,762.
-9.60% of the stock is currently owned by insiders.
+Over the last quarter, insiders have sold 177,303 shares of company stock valued at $43,613,762.
+9.60% of the stock is owned by corporate insiders.

-A number of institutional investors and hedge funds have recently added to or reduced their stakes in OKTA.
-DekaBank Deutsche Girozentrale raised its position in shares of Okta by 3.3% during the 1st quarter.
-DekaBank Deutsche Girozentrale now owns 15,495 shares of the company’s stock valued at $3,301,000 after buying an additional 495 shares during the period.
-Park Avenue Securities LLC raised its position in shares of Okta by 46.0% during the 1st quarter.
-Park Avenue Securities LLC now owns 8,061 shares of the company’s stock valued at $1,777,000 after buying an additional 2,539 shares during the period.
-US Bancorp DE raised its position in shares of Okta by 5.3% during the 1st quarter.
-US Bancorp DE now owns 35,594 shares of the company’s stock valued at $7,846,000 after buying an additional 1,797 shares during the period.
-JustInvest LLC raised its position in shares of Okta by 25.2% during the 1st quarter.
-JustInvest LLC now owns 1,549 shares of the company’s stock valued at $341,000 after buying an additional 312 shares during the period.
-Finally, Handelsbanken Fonder AB raised its position in shares of Okta by 9.5% during the 1st quarter.
-Handelsbanken Fonder AB now owns 31,441 shares of the company’s stock valued at $6,931,000 after buying an additional 2,721 shares during the period.
+Several hedge funds have recently modified their holdings of the stock.
+AGF Investments LLC raised its stake in shares of Okta by 1.9% in the 2nd quarter.
+AGF Investments LLC now owns 2,531 shares of the company’s stock valued at $619,000 after acquiring an additional 47 shares in the last quarter.
+Penserra Capital Management LLC increased its position in Okta by 19.0% in the 1st quarter.
+Penserra Capital Management LLC now owns 300 shares of the company’s stock worth $66,000 after buying an additional 48 shares during the period.
+Chicago Partners Investment Group LLC increased its position in Okta by 5.2% in the 2nd quarter.
+Chicago Partners Investment Group LLC now owns 996 shares of the company’s stock worth $252,000 after buying an additional 49 shares during the period.
+Weatherly Asset Management L. P. increased its position in Okta by 1.2% in the 1st quarter.
+Weatherly Asset Management L. P. now owns 4,331 shares of the company’s stock worth $955,000 after buying an additional 50 shares during the period.
+Finally, Northeast Financial Consultants Inc increased its position in Okta by 5.6% in the 1st quarter.
+Northeast Financial Consultants Inc now owns 950 shares of the company’s stock worth $210,000 after buying an additional 50 shares during the period.
 65.13% of the stock is currently owned by institutional investors and hedge funds.

 Okta, Inc engages in the provision of identity management platform for the enterprise.
 It operates through United States and International geographical segments.
 The firm’s products include single sign-on, multi factor authentication, API access management, authentication, user management, and lifecycle management.